 Some routers may offer a software utility, but this can be limited to a few of the most common controls for basic setup, so it’s usually best to go through the web interface.

 The options themselves also vary between makes and models.
 We’ve tried to use fairly generic terms here, but on your router they may be labelled differently and not every router will offer the same choice of settings.
-If you get stuck consult the user manual or search online for a solution specific to your hardware.
+If you get stuck, consult the user manual or search online for a solution specific to your hardware.